scuttlerobot/SCUTTLE/hardware/CAD/3D Printing - alternate/Readme.md

-Readme for 3D Printing - Alernate
+## Alternate Designs for 3D Printing

-This folder contains alternate versions of the STL parts, and extra parts beyond the standardized kit
+Alternate versions of the STL parts, and extra parts beyond the standard kit